lukelbd/climate-benchmarks/README.md

 where the numbers refer to the latitude/longitude grid spacing.

 # Benchmark scripts
-Benchmark scripts named `TestName.sh` are found in the top-level directory.
+Benchmarks are calculated by running shell scripts in the top-level directory.
 To calculate benchmarks, use e.g. `./TestName.sh 60lev`, where `60lev` is the directory containing the sample NetCDF files.

-`TestName.sh` first sources the header file `header.sh`.
-This file declares some Bash functions and `cd`s into the `TestName` directory, where the language-specific test scripts must be stored.
+`TestName.sh` first sources the helper script `header.sh`.
+This script declares some bash functions and `cd`s into the `testname` directory, where the language-specific test scripts must be stored.

 `TestName.sh` then iterates through the NetCDF files in `60lev`.
-It calls the `header` function at the top of the loop, then calls the `benchmark` function for each language-specific test script, with the command-line call signature as an argument.
-For example, to run `python test.py file.nc`, you would write `benchmark python test.py file.nc`.
-Note that `header.sh` also declares a `python` wrapper function, which lets you name your python files the same name as existing python packages (for example, `xarray.py`).
+It first calls the `header` function at the top of the loop.
+Then it calls the `benchmark` function for each test script, with the command-line call signature as the argument.
+For example, to run `python test.py file.nc`, you would use `benchmark python test.py file.nc`.
+Note that `header.sh` also creates a special `python` function that lets you name your python files the same name as existing python packages (e.g. `xarray.py`).

-Results from the benchmark scripts are discussed below.
+Results from the shell scripts are discussed below.

 # Eddy fluxes
 For this benchmark, we use an assortment of languages to